 Even though planar magnetic headphones come with the expectation of an even-keeled and well-balanced sound profile – there are slight differences from headphone to headphone.
-For example, some cans focus on producing an ultra crisp and clear treble.
-Others have a stronger focus on the low end frequencies that are often neglected by open back cans.
+For example, some cans focus on producing an ultra-crisp and clear treble.
+Others have a stronger focus on the low-end frequencies that are often neglected by open-back cans.
 Which frequencies do the M1060 favor, if any?

-It isn’t very common to be blown away by the low end bass response of most open headphones (regardless of driver type).
+It isn’t very common to be blown away by the low-end bass response of most open headphones (regardless of driver type).
 As a pair of planar magnetic cans, the bass response is even more impressive.
 While it does remain fairly neutral, there is a significant amount of extension and depth.

 Although it is noticeably extended, the lows never venture into becoming overpowering or distorted.
 You could compare the way they handle lower frequencies to the Philips Fidelio X2.
-Even though they are pretty similar in this regard, the X2 have a slightly more detailed and crisp bass response.
+Even though they are pretty similar in this regard, the X2 has a slightly more detailed and crisp bass response.

-In the mid range, there is a somewhat warm and fuzzy (like a blanket) tonal quality.
+In the mid-range, there is a somewhat warm and fuzzy (like a blanket) tonal quality.
 The mids are comfortably warm and laid back and, at times, have an almost subdued presence.
 The vocal clarity is very detailed and light.
 How do they highs sound?